-The Advanced Diploma is taught across an intensive one year period, which is divided into three terms.
+We teach the Advanced Diploma in Music Production and Sound Engineering across an intensive one year period, which is divided into three terms.
 Throughout the three terms you will go deeper into each of these subject areas to so that you’re constantly building on your knowledge and skills.

 Our Abbey Road heritage is important in giving context to today’s music industry.
 You’ll learn about the evolution of the studios and how innovation at Abbey Road helped drive the music industry forward.
 Alongside the history and theory the course puts a strong emphasis on learning technical skills, so you’ll spend time both in dedicated lectures and independently working with ProTools and Logic as well as Ableton Live.

 We encourage all of our students to participate in the many practical opportunities that are available.
 These include a wide range of ensembles, recording sessions and performance/composition workshops.
-You’ll learn on industry standard equipment, including the latest Apple generation computers, Pro Tools and Logic professional studio software as well as a wide array of native plug-ins from our industry partners.
+You will develop an understanding of the studio environment and how to navigate and thrive in this space, building your confidence, interpersonal skills and studio etiquette.
+You’ll learn on industry-standard equipment, including the latest Apple generation computers, Pro Tools and Logic professional studio software as well as a wide array of native plug-ins from our industry partners.

 Through our broad range of industry professionals, from sound engineers to music producers, artists and music business professionals you’ll gain insights into the breadth of the recording industry and establish your personal career path.

-We host regular recording sessions in Abbey Road Studios, with sessions throughout the year in Studios One, Two and Three.
+We host regular recording sessions in Abbey Road Studios, with sessions throughout the year in Studios One, Two and Three as well as the mastering rooms.
 You can find out more about these masterclasses on our blog.